meower-media-co/Meower-Example-Client/README.md

 ## Library

-This client will use Meower.js exclusively for connecting to meower, no external fetches
+This client will use Meower.js exclusively for connecting to meower, no bypassing private vars.